-In our environment, there is an additional obstacle to partners' monitoring of each other's effort: the quality of the partnership is stochastic and unobserved by the partners.
-The uncertainty is captured by the degree of volatility of the fundamentals, σ{μ} .36
+In our environment, there is an additional obstacle to partners' monitoring of each other's efforts: the quality of the partnership is stochastic and unobserved by the partners.
+The uncertainty is captured by the degree of volatility of the fundamentals, σ{μ} .34

-Proposition 4 The supremum of relational capital, w^ , that the partnership can generate in a local SSE decreases with the uncertainty regarding the partnership quality, σ{μ} .
+Proposition 4 The supremum of relational capital, w^ , that the partnership can generate in a local SSE decreases when the uncertainty regarding the partnership quality, σ{μ} , increases.